vitaly-t/pg-promise/README.md

 ```
 There can be multiple database objects instantiated in the application from different connection details.

-You are now ready to make queries against the database.
+You are now ready, jump to our [Learn by Example](https://github.com/vitaly-t/pg-promise/wiki) tutorial for quick start.

 # Usage

 The library supports promise-chained queries on shared and detached connections.